symbolworks/symbolfront/README.md

     next
     goto

-tasks>
+>
 ```

 We enter `new-task`.
 UI responds:

 ```
 New task.
 Date and time.

 Choose a command:

     <date-time>
     reject

-tasks/new-task>
+>
 ```

 We enter `"08/09/2026, 10:00"`.
 UI responds:

 ```
 New task.
 Description.

 Choose a command:

     <string>
     reject

-tasks/new-task>
+>
 ```

 We enter `"Go to dentist"`.
 UI responds:

 ```
 New task.
 Entered data review.

     Date and time: "08/09/2026, 10:00"
     Description:   "Go to dentist"